publicissapient-france/code-elevator/README.md

     $ cd code-elevator
     $ mvn clean install
     $ mvn --file elevator-server/pom.xml jetty:run [-DADMIN_PASSWORD=secret]

+Note : if you need to change the port because your port 8080 is already used, you can start it instead with :

+    $ mvn --file elevator-server/pom.xml jetty:run -Djetty.port=8086 [-DADMIN_PASSWORD=secret]

 Go to [http://localhost:8080](http://localhost:8080), subscribe to a session and start implementing your elevator server.